How To Buy A House With No Money Down

 Buying A House With No Money Down FAQs

-Can I use a cash gift toward a down payment?
+Can I use a tax-free gift from my family to buy a house?

 For many borrowers, the down payment is one of the biggest barriers to buying a home.
 It can take years for most people to save up thousands of dollars to put toward a down payment.
 Fortunately, there are ways you can buy a home with low to no down payment.